YashBagri4412/ev_app/README.md

 ## Progress
 1. Authentication has been added
-2. Bluetooth Scanning Feature has been added.
+2. Bluetooth scanning Feature has been added.
 3. BluetoothScan have been implemented needs to be tested thoroughly.

 ## What's Remaining